Every Type of Display Ad (And Why They Work!)

 - Discovery Ads: Discovery ads are a form of native ads that use machine learning to showcase image assets in the most appropriate format for the user.
 Discovery ads appear on YouTube search results, Watch Next, Gmail social and promotion tabs, and the Google Discover results.

-How to Use Display Ads
+How to Use Display Ads Effectively

 When you’re developing display ads, the way you design your creative asset (i.e., the image itself) should be determined by the channel, campaign type and placement.
 Things to consider include your call to action or CTA (e.g., “Learn More”), the value proposition, tagline, business name and logo.
 And don’t forget colors and other imagery and the emotions they can invoke.

 The most common and effective display ads come in several standard sizes.
-For example, Google’s display network lists sizes for both mobile and desktop display ads.
+For example, Google’s Display Network lists sizes for both mobile and desktop display ads.

 - Google Display Network